A new study suggests that “Facebook Envy” can lead to feelings of depression.

 Here are some thoughts on a longevity statistic: On average, most friendships—even very good ones—last only seven years.

 by Sophia Dembling Guys know better.
-When the woman in their life asks, "Do I look fat?" guys respond, "Gosh, I love you more every day, honey," or "Now would be a great time for me to start painting the kitchen, don’t you think?" or "Hey, is that a UFO up there?" […]
+When the woman in their life asks, “Do I look fat?” guys respond, “Gosh, I love you more every day, honey,” or “Now would be a great time for me to start painting the kitchen, don’t you think?” or “Hey, is that a UFO up there?”
+Anything to avoid fat talk.
+Among female friends, […]

 Thanks to Eaglewings for flagging this article on toxic friends that resulted from a survey conducted by Today.com and Self Magazine.
 The results suggest that a staggering 84 percent of women and 75 percent of men have toxic friendships.
 I provided background information to the writer, Diane Mapes, some of which is outlined in […]